AlexisChup/croque-carotte/README.md

 # Croque carotte

-## This is a studying project for the 1st semester
+## This is a school project for the 1st semester

 ### Tasks